 Tea Lights

 The last thing you’ll need to go with the wax melts and the wax melts burner is some tea lights, which are normally really cheap and you can buy them in bulk.
-So saving you time, here are some links for you.
+So to save you time, here are some links for you.

 Journal